jkru3/digital-garden/content/notes/self-learning.md

 <br clear="all">

 respect the power of your mind.
-Use it efficiently.
-Do not let it consume you
+In self-learning, there are no guardrails.
+Use it efficiently, and do not let it consume you

 # be bloat-phobic